microsoft/aitour-interact-with-llms/lab/Skillable Workshop Instructions/03_Image_Generation.md

 The TrailMaster X4 Tent is backed by a 2-year limited warranty and supported by a comprehensive user guide that covers setup, takedown, care, and maintenance, ensuring your investment is well-protected.
 With its combination of durability, practicality, and comfort, this tent is praised in customer reviews for its spaciousness and weather resistance.
 Whether you're a weekend warrior or a seasoned camper, the TrailMaster X4 Tent is designed to enhance your outdoor living experience.
 ```

+Submit your request to the model.

 2. Once you get the response, click on the three dots at the top of the response and click on **Copy response to clipboard**.

 ![Image of copying option](./Images/ai-studio-copy-response.png)

-3. Navigate back to the Images playground.
+3. Navigate back to the Images playground to generate an image from the prompt response.

-4. **Ensure that 'dall-e-3' is selected under Deployments**, and paste the generated prompt into the **Prompt Box**.
+4. In the Images plaground, **ensure that 'dall-e-3' is selected under Deployments**, and paste the generated prompt into the **Prompt Box**.

 5. Click **Generate** and notice how detailed the image comes out to be.

+## Next steps

 Congratulations!
 You have now completed the second part of the lab, and have generated the necessary image assets for the Contoso Outdoors Company e-commerce website.
+In the next part of the lab, you will learn how to use the model for multimodal requests.

+Click **Next** to advance to the Multimodality section.